augustjd/identify/README.md

 ----|---
 `-h`|prints this help message, then exits.
 `-m`|mesh output mode - instead of a point set file, save the entire cloud under the mapping as a .obj file to &lt;output&#96;file&gt;
-`-i [s-index] [d-index]`|ensure that the mapping identifies the int of index s-index on S and of d-index on D. By default, the centers of mass of S and D are identified.
 `-v`|verbose output mode
 `--convergence=[val]`|run identification until matching confidence exceeds val (default: 0.1) `--algorithm=[val]`|use specified algorithm to perform registration (default: icp).  valid options: icp